-Neither we, the Initial Purchasers, the trustee nor any agent is providing you with any legal, business, tax or other advice in this offering memorandum.
+Neither we, the Initial Purchaser, the Trustee nor any agent is providing you with any legal, business, tax or other advice in this offering memorandum.
 You should consult your own advisors to assist you in making your investment decision and to advise you whether you are legally permitted to purchase our Notes.

 You must comply with all laws that apply to you in any place in which you buy, offer or sell any Notes or possess this offering memorandum.
 You must also obtain any consents or approvals that you need in order to purchase the Notes.
-Neither we nor any of the Initial Purchasers is responsible for your compliance with these legal requirements.
+Neither we nor the Initial Purchaser is responsible for your compliance with these legal requirements.